MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/printf-printf-l-wprintf-wprintf-l.md

         Line two
 ```

 [Format specifications](../format-specification-syntax-printf-and-wprintf-functions.md) always begin with a percent sign (**%**) and are read left to right.
 When **`printf`** encounters the first format specification (if any), it converts the value of the first argument after *`format`* and outputs it accordingly.
 The second format specification causes the second argument to be converted and output, and so on.
 If there are more arguments than there are format specifications, the extra arguments are ignored.
-The results are undefined if there are not enough arguments for all the format specifications.
+The results are undefined if there aren't enough arguments for all the format specifications.

 > [!IMPORTANT]
 > Ensure that *`format`* is not a user-defined string.